inkVerb/Vubuntu-info/README.md

 3. Verber™ Server: Controllable cloud (LAMP server with scripts for routine tasks)

 #### 1. Vrk™ Station
-The local work station side of this project contains install scripts, links, and desktop backgrounds for humans computing at home and office.
+The local work station side of this project contains install scripts, links, and desktop backgrounds for humans computing at home and the office.
 You don't need a Verber for your Vrk Station to control, *but you want one...*

-Vrk™ (pronounced 'verk' as in 'work') contains several scripts to perform jobs and settings that normally require a little more knowledge than the average user knows.
-While a Verber has "serf" bash scripts for its kingdom, a Vrk Station is less in the sky and calls them "surfers".
+Vrk (pronounced 'verk' as in 'work') contains several scripts to control jobs and settings that normally require a little more knowledge than the average user has and can take a lot more time than any webmaster has.
+A Verber has "serf" bash scripts for its kingdom, a Vrk Station is more down to earth and calls them "surfers".

-It creates that extra "Work" folder everyone has a different name for, syncs "Documents" in your favorite cloud across devices so you'll actually use it, lets you add your own wallpapers to the "official" selection list, and a lot more.
+Vrk creates that extra "Work" folder everyone has a different name for, syncs "Documents" in your favorite cloud across devices so you'll actually use it, lets you add your own wallpapers to the "official" selection list, and a lot more.

 ##### How to install:
 Clone the vrk repo to your home folder and run vrk/inst/setupvrk, like this: